Stealth-Market-Microstructure-Group/Research-on-Market-Microstructure-/README.md

 ![Treynor Model Results](results_image.png)

-*(To add the image: take a screenshot of your graph, upload it to the GitHub repository, and then change the link here)*

 ## Full Paper

 The complete paper with our full analysis and methodology has been published on Zenodo and can be accessed via the link below: